As3tic/swift-for-python-programmers/sections/language/miscellaneous.md

 ## 3. Optional Binding

-Somewhat like the whalurus operator once can have an assigment operation inside a conditional
+Somewhat like the whalrus operator once can have an assigment operation inside a conditional

 ```swift
 let numStr = "123"